JeuJeus/blog/content/blog/linux/bughunting/kernel-bugs-bricking-production-servers.md

 ---
-title: When a Kernel Bug bricks your Production Servers
+title: Bug Hunting - E01 - When a Kernel Bug bricks your Production Servers
 description: This article explores how one missing instruction set flag can bring a whole production server to a grinding halt.
 date: 2023-09-21
 tags: